- generous incentives

 - straightforward immigration

-The New Zealand Screen Production Grant gives you a Government-backed rebate of 20% on Qualifying New Zealand Production Expenditure (QNZPE).
+The New Zealand Screen Production Grant gives you a Government-backed rebate of 20% on Qualifying New Zealand Production Expenditure (QNZPE) and for the Post, Digital and Visual Effects (PDV) Grant 20% for the first $25 million of QNZPE, and thereafter at 18% of QNZPE.
 This is a grant, not a tax rebate.
-The fund is unlimited and it’s fast.

-There's also the possibility of an extra 5% uplift for some projects that can demonstrate significant economic benefits to New Zealand.
+There's also the possibility of an invitation to apply for an extra 5% Uplift for certain projects that can demonstrate significant economic benefits to New Zealand.

 Find out more about the New Zealand Screen Production Grant.